Redshift-dependent RSD bias from Intrinsic Alignment with DESI Year 1 Spectra: Introduction

 This effect arises from the extent to which galaxy shapes are correlated with the underlying tidal field.
 The primary axis of Luminous Red Galaxies (LRGs) tend to be aligned along strands of density and point towards denser regions.
 This creates a clustering bias when combined with DESI's aperture-based target selection.
 An elliptical galaxy with its primary axis pointed at the observer will have a more concentrated light profile on the sky and a higher fraction of its light will fall within the aperture.
 This makes DESI more likely to observe galaxies which lie in density filaments that are parallel to the line of sight (LOS).
 For a visualization of this effect, see Figure 1 in \cite{lamman_intrinsic_2023}.
 Studies have explored the effects of orientation-dependent selection in Sloan Digital Sky Survey (SDSS) catalogs with differing results \citep{martens_radial_2018, obuljen_detection_2020, singh_fundamental_2021}.
 We expect this effect to be more pronounced with DESI, which has a smaller fiber aperture of 1.5 arcsec in diameter, as opposed to SDSS' 3 arcsec aperture.

 A total-magnitude selection would remove this bias from DESI, but spectroscopic success is highly dependent on the surface brightness of an object.
 Especially for a survey which prioritizes speed, there will be a surface-brightness dependence on the sample which is easier to impose explicitly as a target cut \citep{zhou_target_2022}.
 This selection-induced bias in galaxy orientation likely also affects DESI's Emission-Line Galaxy (ELG) sample.
-However, while predicted by simulations, there is currently no observed shape alignment in ELG-like (spiral) galaxies and both effects need to be present to create this RSD bias \citep{samuroff_dark_2019, johnston_kidsgama_2019, samuroff_dark_2023}.
+However, ELGs are not the primary tracers DESI uses for measuring large-scale structure and they display weaker alignments.
+While predicted by simulations, there is currently no observed shape alignment in ELG-like (spiral) galaxies \citep{samuroff_dark_2019, johnston_kidsgama_2019, samuroff_dark_2023}.

 Measuring IA for the purpose of predicting an RSD bias has a few differences from IA measured in the context of weak lensing, which requires very precise shape measurements with well controlled systematic effects to measure gravitational shear.
 We only require shape measurements which are more precise than intrinsic shape variation.
 This is the case with LRGs in DESI's Legacy Imaging Survey, which are relatively large and bright.
 Therefore it is more valuable for us to use the full redshift sample available than limit to a region which overlaps with a deeper imaging survey, as will be done with other DESI IA measurements (Lange et al. in prep).
 Also, since this study uses spectroscopic redshifts, we can sufficiently isolate pairs with low separation along the LOS to the degree that we are unconcerned about contamination from weak lensing or across redshift bins.